craftweg/website/priv/pages/about.md

 ## Work

-Here's the list of the companies that I've proudly been part of:
+Here's the list of the companies that I've worked for:

 - [Shopify](https://shopify.com/):
   - 2022: Senior staff Engineer